itwela/MyAssignmentHelp/README.md

 - Redesigned the row content (Mobile and Desktop Layout)
 - Implimented a Hover system to boost user experience.
 Made it easier to digest content by sorting content based on what youre hovering over.
 - Implimented Scroll based animations to content
-- added subtle artistic elements in the animated rows to boost user experience
+- Simplified header with expansions to boost user navigation experience
+- Polished mobile layout